Onemind-Services-LLC/cloudmydc-docs/docs/platform-overview/architecture-overview/PaaS Cluster Overview.md

 sidebar_position: 1
 ---

 Platform as a Service (PaaS) is a comprehensive cluster of servers and resources that functions as a unified system, facilitating the seamless development, debugging, deployment, testing, and maintenance of hosted applications.
 Consisting of Hardware Nodes storing isolated virtual machines, PaaS clusters are orchestrated by a Cluster Orchestrator, an infrastructure node managing resources and supporting system maintenance.
 Each environment within PaaS comprises isolated virtual containers on specific hardware nodes.
-CloudMyDc, a VPS hosting system, utilizes containers to run multiple instances on a single physical server through operating system-level virtualization.
+CloudMyDC, a VPS hosting system, utilizes containers to run multiple instances on a single physical server through operating system-level virtualization.
 This architecture enhances efficiency and scalability for optimal application management.

 ## Basic Concepts